ddstreet/systemd/docs/ENVIRONMENT.md

   this only controls use of Unicode emoji glyphs, and has no effect on other Unicode glyphs.

+* `$SYSTEMD_SECCOMP=0` – if set, seccomp filters will not be enforced, even if support for it is compiled in and available in the kernel.

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus